jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

 - Azure Data Box
   - The Microsoft Azure Data Box cloud solution lets you send terabytes of data into and out of Azure in a quick, inexpensive, and reliable way.
 The secure data transfer is accelerated by shipping you a proprietary Data Box storage device.
 Each storage device has a maximum usable storage capacity of 80 TB and is transported to your datacenter through a regional carrier.
 The device has a rugged casing to protect and secure data during the transit.
   - You can order the Data Box device via the Azure portal to import or export data from Azure.
 Once the device is received, you can quickly set it up using the local web UI.
 Depending on whether you will import or export data, copy the data from your servers to the device or from the device to your servers, and ship the device back to Azure.
+- Traffic Manager
+  - Azure Traffic Manager is a DNS-based traffic load balancer.
+This service allows you to distribute traffic to your public facing applications across the global Azure regions.
+Traffic Manager also provides your public endpoints with high availability and quick responsiveness.
+  - Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
+Traffic manager also provides health monitoring for every endpoint.
+The endpoint can be any Internet-facing service hosted inside or outside of Azure.

 ## TODOs
 - Watch all official videos from Microsoft